libriscv/libriscv/README.md

 You can control binary translation by passing CC and CFLAGS environment variables to the program that runs the emulator.
 You can show the compiler arguments using VERBOSE=1.
 Example: `CFLAGS=-O2 VERBOSE=1 ./myemulator`.
 You may use `KEEPCODE=1` to preserve the generated code output from the translator for inspection.
 For the [CLI](/emulator), the `--no-translate` option can be used to disable binary translation in order to compare output or performance.

 When embedded libtcc is enabled, by setting the CMake option `RISCV_LIBTCC` to `ON`, libriscv behaves like it's dynamically translated. _libriscv_ will invoke _libtcc_ on code generated for each execute segment, including those loaded from shared objects.
-This requires your distros equivalent of the `libtcc-dev` package.
+You can use your distros `libtcc-dev` package, or embed libtcc with the emulator (default).

 ## Experimental and special features